kunle12/lurawi/docs/LurawiConcepts.md

     <figcaption>Fig. 5 A valid behaviour block with actions.</figcaption>
 </figure>

-Furthermore, control flow blocks such as `if`, `while`, etc., must be enclosed directly under a Behavior block, as shown below:
+Furthermore, control flow blocks such as `if`, `while`, etc., must be enclosed directly under a Behaviour block, as shown below:

 <figure>
     <img src="images/behaviourblock2.png"